devPadre/marbles/README.md

 ### 3. Install and Instantiate Chaincode

 OK, almost there!
-Now we need to get our marbles chaincode running.
+Now we need to get our Talent-Exchange chaincode running.
-Remember the chaincode is a vital component that ultimately creates our marbles transactions on the ledger.
+Remember the chaincode is a vital component that ultimately creates our Talent-Exchange transactions on the ledger.
 It is GoLang code that needs to be installed on our peer, and then instantiated on a channel.
 The code is already written for you!
 We just need to get it running.